tylermaran/izac/README.md

 izac
 ================================================================================

-> Ultra proprietary codebase for barbot.
+> Open source repository for iZac, the NoiseBridge Barbot.

 Requirements
 --------------------------------------------------